POSTED BY July 9, 2018 COMMENTS (30)ON

 2000+ Families have gone through the process

-My team has done this same exercise with more than 2,000 families till date across the world (Indian residents and NRI’s).
+My team has done this same exercise with more than 2,000 families to date across the world (Indian residents and NRI’s).
 Most of these discussions have happened online and few of them have happened face to face.
 But overall, what matters is the interest and dedication of the client and not the medium of communication.

 So I thought why not share some of common observations and I made a list of 10 points which is true for almost 80-90% of the clients we have dealt till now.

-Let me put these points now one by one..
+Let me put these points now one by one.

 One thing which is most common is that most of the people do not have much idea of their own expenses and how much they are spending in different categories.
 Now you will feel – “How is it possible, that a person does not know their own expenses?”

 The point is that most of the people have a very vague idea of how much they are spending on various categories because most of the people do not note down and follow a stringent budget.
-People have a high level idea for everything, but once they put down all the numbers – They get surprised on their own expenses and feel like – “Ohh ..
+People have a high-level idea for everything, but once they put down all the numbers – They get surprised on their own expenses and feel like – “Ohh ..
 I spend so much!!, Never realized that”

 When we do the detailed analysis and show where they stand in their financial life (backed by data and proper reasoning), most of the people are surprised on how bad or how good they are doing.

 Mostly we all are so consumed in our life that we never realize the status of our finances.
-We have very fuzzy understanding if things are going bad or good.
+We have a very fuzzy understanding if things are going bad or good.

 Some of the people realize that they are worrying too much, where as they are well placed and are on right track (very few people are like that) and majority of people realize after meeting us that they have underestimated how bad they are in their financial life and its HIGH time they need to quickly take action.

-When we discuss about their retirement planning, almost everyone fails to reach a number which will be enough for them to retire today.
+When we discuss their retirement planning, almost everyone fails to reach a number which will be enough for them to retire today.

 Just think about it.

 If I ask you today that assume you retire today and you have to spend another 30-40 yrs of your life without any debt or EMI burden and no commitment like children related expenses.
 Assume you are 60 yr old today, and now need a big amount to live your life till you die, how much money would you need?

 Just think about this for yourself and you will realize that it’s a tough question to answer.
 Will it be Rs 2 crore?
 5 crore?
 10 crore?

 Most of the investors we see are mostly living in present and dealing with financial goals as and when they arrive.
-They know they would need “lots of money” in future.
+They know they would need “lots of money” in the future.
 But almost no one has properly planned for their financial goals.

 Like this, we see that decision is not carefully thought of with all pros and cons, but rather a very narrow approach.

-Every 1 out of 2 people we dealt with told us that they regret what they have done with their finances in past and they wish if they could have done things differently.
+Every 1 out of 2 people we dealt with told us that they regret what they have done with their finances in the past and they wish if they could have done things differently.

-More than doing “right things” , these people have done many “wrong things” and that has higher impact (in a negative sense) in their financial lives.
+More than doing “right things” , these people have done many “wrong things” and that has a higher impact (in a negative sense) in their financial lives.

 Almost everyone had a big home loan.

 Another common issue which we see in most of the cases is that they have too many financial products.
-Many Fixed Deposits, many LIC policies, too many mutual funds (if any), various policies..
+Many Fixed Deposits, many LIC policies, too many mutual funds (if any), various policies.